-I am a PhD researcher in the Department of Political and Social Sciences of the European University Institute in Florence, where I work on welfare state sustainability and reform from an inter-generational perspective.
+I am a PhD researcher in the Department of Political and Social Sciences of the European University Institute in Florence, where I work on welfare state sustainability from a generational perspective.

-In my free time, I love travelling, taking pictures with my camera, attending cycling races, spending time with my family and cats, watching Grey’s Anatomy, listening to Taylor Swift and reading Ronald Dworkin, Susan Okin or Andrew Moravcsik.
+In my free time, you can probably find me travelling, taking pictures with my camera, attending cycling races, spending time with my family and cats, watching Grey’s Anatomy, listening to Taylor Swift or reading books by Sophie Kinsella.